Updates to Tax Law and 52 Weeks to Prosperity

 - If you are younger than 59 1/2 and take a COVID-19 related withdrawal up to $100,000 from a retirement account in 2020, the 10% penalty is waived.

-- If you need to finances to pay for COVID-19 related expenses, you can withdraw up to $100,000 from a retirement account in 2020 and defer paying taxes for three years.
+- If you need to pay for COVID-19 related expenses, you can withdraw up to $100,000 from a retirement account in 2020 and defer paying taxes for three years.
 Right now, it appears that the entire tax liability can be postponed for three years.
 Additionally, you can replace the funds in the account during three years and owe no taxes.
 That never happens!
 To be safe, I would recommend checking with your CPA at the end of the year just to confirm nothing has changed.

 - You are not required to take a required minimum distribution (RMD) from your retirement accounts in 2020.